zeruhur/loner/en/loner_companion.md

 - **Historical Drama or Period Piece**: For a story set in a past era, tailor tags and scenes to fit historical context.
 Tags like *“Court Etiquette”* or *“Swordsmanship”* bring period authenticity, and you can weave real historical events or societal tensions into the story.
 A historical setting adds depth, exploring themes like loyalty, honor, or forbidden love in a rich, specific world.

 - **Mystery and Noir**: In a mystery or noir setting, every shadow hides a secret, and every choice has consequences.
 Tags like *“Observant Detective”* or *“Black Market Ties”* work well in this genre, and the Oracle can lead you through clues, red herrings, and reveals.
 A mystery story builds suspense with each twist, creating a trail of intrigue for your protagonist to unravel.

-By personalizing *Loner* to fit your preferences and experimenting with genres that excite you, you create a game that feels deeply tailored to your imagination.
-This customization invites you to explore worlds, themes, and characters in a way that resonates uniquely with you, making each adventure a reflection of your own storytelling passion and vision.
-Whether you’re battling mythical beasts, unraveling mysteries, or exploring alien worlds, every session of *Loner* becomes a journey uniquely yours.

 ## License